wchang17/js-dc-5/12-apis/lesson_plan.md

   -  4 (complete)

 ## AJAX exercise (30 min)
-  - Have students go into the exercise1 folder under exercise - Run npm install
-  - Run nodemon or node index.js - should see it running on port 3000

 ## Break

 ## Introduce APIs (15 min)
 History of APIs - types of APIs
-  - **** Maybe I can draw out a timeline on the board? ****
   - Have everyone install the JSON formatter
   - JSON is very simple to use if correctly structured:
     - One of the resources to validate JSON and check if the syntax is correct is [JSON Viewer](http://codebeautify.org/jsonviewer)